mahlberg-lab/clic/docs/clicanalysis.rst

 The CLiC analysis tabs
 ======================

-The homepage shows the table of contents of the books in CLiC.
-Click onto one of the tabs in the side bar to start your analysis.
+The landing page shows a rotating summary of the CLiC corpora.
+Click onto one of the tabs in the control bar on the right side to start your analysis.
 The CLiC logo will take you back to the homepage if you want to see the content page again at a later point.
 The CLiC functions can be divided into two
 groups:

-**A:** The **'Concordance'** and **'Subsets'** tabs both display text (patterns) from the selected books in context.
+* **A:** The **'Concordance'** and **'Subsets'** tabs both display text (patterns) from the selected books in context.
 This is where you can analyse the use of particular words and phrases.

-**B:** The **'Cluster'** and **'Keywords'** tabs both show lists of frequent patterns (without context), but they differ in their applications.
-The Cluster tab lists frequent words and phrases in a single corpus.
-In the keywords tab, you can compare the frequency of words and phrases in one corpus with another; the tool will provide a list of those items that are significantly 'overused' in the first corpus (for more information, see Section 5.5 on keywords).
+* **B:** The **'Clusters'** and **'Keywords'** tabs both show lists of frequent patterns (without context), but they differ in their applications.
+The Clusters tab lists frequent words and word sequences ('clusters') in a single corpus (or several corpora if you have selected more than one).
+In the Keywords tab, you can compare the frequency of words and clusters in one corpus with another; CLiC will provide a list of those items that are significantly "overused" in the first corpus (for more information, see Section 5.5 on keywords).

-The CLiC analysis is based on 'white-space tokenisation'.
-This means that any sequence of letters that is not interrupted by a white space is considered a word.
-Some special cases arise, however:
+The tokenisation from CLiC 2.0 onwards is based on unicode standard rules (i.e. Unicode word boundaries implemented with the [ICU]_ library), used both for queries and importing books.

+We consider a boundary mark to be a word-boundary if...
+* The [ICU]_ library describes it as at the end of a word, e.g. ``jump`` or number, e.g.
+  ``32.3``.
+* It is a single hyphen character surrounded by alpha-numeric characters.
+* It is an apostrophe preceded with ``s``, e.g. ``3 days' work``.
+* It is one of a whitelist of words preceded with an apostrophe, e.g. ``'tis``.

+Two hyphens separate words: for example, *Char--lotte* in Oliver Twist (OT.c6.p20) “Oliver's gone mad!
+Char--lotte!” counts as two tokens.

--  As mentioned in 2.1 below, the **'filter'** function in the concordance and subset tabs works differently from the other search functions.
+The **'filter'** function in the concordance and subset tabs works differently from the other search functions.
 The filter does not follow the tokenisation procedure but simply filters for character sequences, i.e. also punctuation.
 This means that you can filter for round brackets, colons etc. if this is useful for your research.

--  Apostrophes: *Oliver* and *Oliver's* count as the same type in CLiC.
-   Therefore, when you search for *Oliver* in *Oliver Twist* you will retrieve all instances of *Oliver* and *Oliver's* (and vice versa;
-   826 results).
-Note, however, that the filter searches by word form:
-   So if you want to find only *Oliver's*, for example, you can filter the 826 rows and retrieve 100 entries of *Oliver's*.
--  Two hyphens separate words: for example, *Char--lotte* in Oliver Twist (OT.c6.p20) “Oliver's gone mad!
-Char--lotte!” counts as two tokens.
+For the detailed technical documentation and more examples see server/clic/tokenizer.py

 .. rubric:: Functions common to all tabs
    :name: functions-common-to-all-tabs